raovru/odin-recipes/README.md

 # odin-recipes
-First TOP project using only html!
+First project from The Odin Project which is a recipe website.
+It has been made very simple by only using html and a very fundamental understanding of it.